 Individuals wishing to enter must either present an NIH ID badge or be checked in each day as Visitors.
-The NIH requires a security investigation on all summer students prior to issuance of their NIH ID badges.
-The Division of Personnel Security and Access Control (DPSAC) is the principal component within NIH responsible for managing access onto campus.
+The type of NIH ID badge a summer intern would receive is called an NIH Restricted Local Access (RLA) ID badge.
+To obtain an NIH RLA ID badge, you must work with the Division of Personnel Security and Access Control (DPSAC).
+DPSAC is the principal component within NIH responsible for managing access onto campus.